Magdalen College, Oxford: Theatre

-The director Peter Brook CBE is both an alumnus and honorary Fellow of Magdalen.
+The director Peter Brook is both an alumnus and honorary fellow of Magdalen.
 He was described in 2008 as "our greatest living theatre director".
-Fellow director Katie Mitchell OBE read English at Magdalen, and is known for her collaborations with Martin Crimp.
+Fellow director Katie Mitchell read English at Magdalen, and is known for her collaborations with Martin Crimp.
 In 2017, she received the President's Medal of the British Academy for her work in contemporary theatre and opera, and she has been described as British theatre's "king in exile".

 Music

-In 1957, the organist and composer Bernard Rose OBE was appointed Magdalen's Informator Choristarum, choir master.
-Among his students were Harry Christophers CBE, a composer and an artistic director for the Handel and Haydn Society who was an academical clerk and later honorary Fellow at Magdalen; and Dudley Moore CBE, comedic actor and jazz musician, who studied at Magdalen on an organ scholarship.
+In 1957, the organist and composer Bernard Rose was appointed Magdalen's Informator Choristarum, choir master.
+Among his students were Harry Christophers, a composer and an artistic director for the Handel and Haydn Society who was an academical clerk and later honorary Fellow at Magdalen; and Dudley Moore, comedic actor and jazz musician, who studied at Magdalen on an organ scholarship.

-Andrew Lloyd Webber, Baron Lloyd-Webber, composer of musicals including Evita and The Phantom of the Opera, studied history at Magdalen for a term in 1965, before dropping out to pursue music at the Royal Academy of Music.
+Andrew Lloyd Webber, Baron Lloyd-Webber, composer of musicals including Evita and The Phantom of the Opera, studied history at Magdalen for a term in 1965, before dropping out to pursue music at the Royal College of Music.
 Andrew Lloyd Webber has received a number of awards for his work, including a lifetime achievement Tony Award.